-This intensive course examines the fundamental biological concepts of human origins and inheritance, terminology and the structure and function of all human body systems, major common human diseases, and the major risk factors and socioeconomic factors impacting human health.
+This course examines the fundamental biological concepts of human origins and inheritance, terminology and the structure and function of all human body systems, major common human diseases, and the major risk factors and socioeconomic factors impacting human health.

-HSC 290 Healing Therapies: Ancient Wisdom in Modern Times 3 credits
+HSC 290 Healing Therapies: Ancient Wisdom in Modern Times

-This intensive course examines the traditions and recent developments within the field of Integrative Medicine (IM) and includes a comparison of Western and Eastern systems.
-Modalities such as aromatherapy, herbal preparations, homeopathic remedies, imagery, music, and therapeutic touch are identified by the National Center for Complementary and Alternative Medicine (NCCAM) and will be examined for their applications in health care.
+This course examines the traditions and recent developments within the field of integrative medicine (IM) and includes a comparison of Western and Eastern systems.
 Through an interactive and experiential format, participants will overview a comprehensive range of physical, psychological, and energy therapies resulting in insight, awareness, and appreciation for diverse approaches to medicine.
 This course also examines legal and ethical consideration for implementing CAT therapies into current health care practices as well as the supporting scientific research.

-HSC 301 Foundations of Health Care Management
+HSC 301 Foundations of Health Care Management 3 credits

-This intensive course is designed to provide students with the foundational knowledge required for the role of health care manager.
+This course is designed to provide students with the foundational knowledge required for the role of health care manager.
 Effective management is based upon an understanding of the system within which one works and the product or service one provides.
 During the course, students will learn about the structure and function of the health care industry and the role technology plays in communication across the system as well as in the delivery of care.